 According to an article published by UCL, the increase in the amount of people who picked up the habit might be linked to the general misconception that habits like smoking and drinking can help release stress.
 This, of course, is a popular nicotine myth, as the use of the drug significantly contributes to the increase of anxiety and tension, as well as lead to depression.
 This is due to nicotine suppressing the brain’s natural ability to produce dopamine, causing the supply to decrease in the long term.

 Whilst we’re more clued up than ever on the damaging effects of smoking, stressful times make the repercussions easier to forget.
 From damaging your health to your overall state of wellbeing, the chemicals found in tobacco aren’t easy on your body, and the pesky nicotine in smoking products is, according to research, more addictive than heroin.

-If you (like many others) have picked up the habit over lockdown, we’re here to help!
+If you (like many others) have picked up the habit over lockdown, we believe you have the power to quit!
 We know how hard quitting can be, especially after a year of uncertainty.
-Big Tobacco is banking up big time based on our addiction, and we’re here to stop it for good: this is why we invite you to join the f**k nicotine movement, and help us create a nicotine-free world.
+We invite you to join the f**k nicotine movement and stand against Big Tobacco with us!